Salah keeps cool to get Liverpool back on track

 But Jurgen Klopp's men restored a seven-point advantage thanks to the excellent Salah, having bided their time in the face of an often-impeccable defensive display from Brighton.

-City hosts Wolves on Tuesday (AEDT), by which time Tottenham will have had the chance to conquer Manchester United and close to within six of Liverpool.
+City hosts Wolves on Tuesday (NZDT), by which time Tottenham will have had the chance to conquer Manchester United and close to within six of Liverpool.

 Fabinho was deployed as an emergency centre-back for the visitors and his raking pass allowed Andrew Robertson to deliver a teasing cross from the left, with Roberto Firmino unable to slide home.